livelace/terraform-multicloud-proxy/README.md

 ```

 This will produce virtual machines images with individual settings for every cloud provider and place those images into "/data/packer/images".
+Don't forget to rebuild images if you change some settings in configuration file (SSH keys, port numbers, white lists etc.).

 **Deploy clouds infrastructures:**